mercadopago/devsite-docs/guides/checkout-api-v2/make-value-reserve.en.md

 ```
 ]]]

 In addition, it is also possible to return as `rejected` or `pending`.
+In case it returns as `pending`, you should pay attention to the notifications to know what the final status of the payment is.

 Please note that authorized values cannot be used by your client until they are captured.
 We recommend capturing as soon as possible.

 ----[mla, mlm]----